1

 • 1

 Why have you tagged the question difficult-client?
 Is the client difficult indeed?
 Did you have any written agreement on the project?
 What's in it?
 Is the project for fixed price or does it have some kind of scope-based basis (time-and-materials)?
 Please clarify, because your question may have different answers depending on these aspects.
-Nov 30, 2020 at 16:08
+Commented Nov 30, 2020 at 16:08

 • Yes, it's a fixed price project and it has a strict timeline.
 He didn't talk about this payment integration before.
 He just gave me the link to a website and asked me to build it and told me to pay a fixed amount which was of course negotiated by me.
 And when we did the deal I clearly mentioned the pages and time I will make and he agreed to that.
 Now, after doing some work, I asked him what more is left and he repeated the list along with Payment integration.
 Which I reminded him was not there in the deal.
 To which he said, of course, it's by default there on a shopping website.